MohanakrishnanV/terraform-aws-ec2/readme.md

 # Terraform AWS Cloud Project: VPC + EC2 + ALB + ASG
 This project provisions a complete AWS infrastructure using Terraform, including:
-- Remote state storage using S3 and DynamoDB
+- Remote state storage using S3
 - A custom VPC with public and private subnets
 - An EC2 Auto Scaling Group behind an Application Load Balancer